filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

 <a id="listbudgetlimitbybudget"></a>
 # **ListBudgetLimitByBudget**
-> BudgetLimitArray ListBudgetLimitByBudget (int id, DateTime? start = null, DateTime? end = null)
+> BudgetLimitArray ListBudgetLimitByBudget (string id, DateTime? start = null, DateTime? end = null)

 Get all limits for a budget.